allusive-dev/compfy/README.md

 This is currently the best actively maintained fork of picom adding proper animations, implementing all features from upstream `v10.2` and adding more features as requested by the community!

 ## Documentation can be found in the Wiki tab above.

+The Wiki is also avaliable and actively updated on [Donument](https://donument.com/d/Allusive/picom-allusive/-/documents/) the up and coming git versioning site for all your documentation and source organization needs!

 Can't find what you need in the wiki or have an problem?
 Open an Issue.